LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Time_Series_Forecasting/README.md

 ### ARIMA Equations:
 <img src="https://latex.codecogs.com/svg.image?Y_{t}&space;=&space;\alpha&space;&plus;&space;\beta_{1}Y_{t-1}&space;&plus;&space;\beta_{2}Y_{t-2}&space;&plus;&space;...&space;&plus;&space;\beta_{p}Y_{t-p}\epsilon_{t}&space;&plus;&space;\phi_{1}\epsilon_{t-1}&space;&plus;&space;\phi_{2}\epsilon_{t-2}&space;&plus;&space;...&space;&plus;&space;\phi_{q}\epsilon_{t-q}" title="Y_{t} = \alpha + \beta_{1}Y_{t-1} + \beta_{2}Y_{t-2} + ... + \beta_{p}Y_{t-p}\epsilon_{t} + \phi_{1}\epsilon_{t-1} + \phi_{2}\epsilon_{t-2} + ... + \phi_{q}\epsilon_{t-q}" width="1000" height="100">

+## Error Metrics

+(1) Mean Absolute Error (MAE) is useful when absolute error needs to be measured.
+It is easy to understand but it is not efficient when data has extreme values.
+(2) Mean Absolute Percentage Error (MAPE) is used when different forecast models or datasets need to be compared because this is a percentage value.
+MAPE is also easy to understand.
+MAPE suffers from the same disadvantage as MAE, i.e., it is not efficient when data has extreme values.
+(3) Mean Squared Error (MSE) is useful when spread of the forecast values is important and larger values need to be penalized.
+However, this metrics is often difficult to interpret because it is a squared value.
+(4) Root Mean Squared Error (RMSE) is also useful when spread is of importance and larger values need to be penalized.
+RMSE is easier to interpret when compared to MSE because the RMSE value is of the same scale as the forecasted values.
+(5) Normalized Root Mean Squared Error (NRMSE) is extension of RMSE and is calculated by normalizing RMSE.
+There are two popular methods for normalizing RMSE: using mean or using the range of the true values (difference of minimum and maximum values).
+(6) Weighted Absolute Percentage Error (WAPE) is useful when dealing with low volume data as it is calculated by weighting the error over total true values.
+(7) Weighted Mean Absolute Percentage Error (WMAPE) is also useful when dealing with low volume data.
+WMAPE helps to incorporate the priority by utilizing the weight (priority value) of each observation.

 ## Libraries: